Martin Agronsky: Martin Agronsky's Evening Edition

 In 1970, in addition to hosting Agronsky & Company once a week, Agronsky started a five-night-a-week half-hour interview show, Martin Agronsky's Evening Edition, produced by Eastern Educational Network.
 An early daily news program, it became much-viewed during the Watergate scandal.
 Richard Nixon reportedly watched the show avidly, sending Agronsky notes on his coverage.
 Evening Edition extensively covered Nixon's presidency, including the Cold War détente and Vietnam War.
 Evening Edition aired nightly and was on before, during and after the Watergate break-in hearings broadcast on PBS that led, ultimately, to Nixon's resignation on August 9, 1974.
-Evening Edition went off the air in late 1975.
+After airing mainly exclusively on Eastern Educational Network stations, the program went nationwide in mid 1975 on PBS.
+National Public Affairs Center for Television (later folded into WETA-TV in early 1976) took over production from Eastern Educational Network and begin using the same graphics and music as another WETA production Washington Week in Review.
+Evening Edition ended its run in mid 1976.
 Due to PBS experiencing "escalating program costs", it cut many shows going into 1976, including Evening Edition.

 Though Agronsky had been on coast-to-coast stations for many years, the relatively local programming which he headlined "did much to make Agronsky an influential national figure."